mroth/pullcrusher/README.md

 to optimize the images of any GitHub repository, and contribute the optimizations back to the maintainer as a pull request.

 We stand on the shoulders of giants!
-Thanks to: image_optim, ruby-git, and octokit.
+Thanks to: image_optim, ruby-git, methadone and octokit.

 [![Build Status](https://secure.travis-ci.org/mroth/pullcrusher.png?branch=master)](http://travis-ci.org/mroth/pullcrusher)